catchupTJC/catchuptjc.github.io/_posts/2020-07-18-(SG)The Wonderful Functions of the Bible.md

 *16 'All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, 17 that the man of God may be complete, thoroughly equipped for every good work.'*

 Here it says that all scripture is given by inspiration of God.
 Therefore, it is the Word of God; the oracles of God.
 This oracle of God is so deep, how can we understand them?
 Although it says that the Scripture is inspired by God, is it something that we truly cannot understand?
 Is it something meaningless to us?
 In fact, here it says that it is profitable for doctrine, for reproof, for correction, and for instruction in righteousness; these are practical uses of the Bible.
 V17 goes on to explain why the Bible was talked about like this.
-The purpose is that the purpose of God may be completely and thoroughly for every good work.
+The purpose is that God may be completely and thoroughly for every good work.
 The Word of God is meant to help us in our daily lives so that we may be equipped for the good works.
 Indeed, some portions of the Bible seem mysterious, especially when it concerns things of the future.
 These things will slowly be revealed by God.
 But, the Bible focuses on a few points; teaches us how to be Son of God for us Christians who belong to Him.
 There are a few symbols in the Bible used to describe the Word of God.

 What are the symbols?